 Rationale: Access to higher education is essential for economic development, preparing a skilled work force, and the continuing education needed for global competition in an information society.
 GMU and NVCC impact significantly the economic, educational, and cultural vitality of Northern Virginia, but should be funded at a level equivalent to similar state institutions.
-GMU is funded at a level less than for other doctoral-degree granting, research institutions in Virginia.
+GMU is funded at a level less than for other doctoral-degree granting, research institutions in Virginia and there have been significant increases in the number of students at NVCC in school year for 2009-10.
 Lack of adequate funding has caused increased costs of tuition and fees, an economic burden on families.
 Additional facilities are badly needed to accommodate a greatly increased number of students within the coming decade.
 GMU is having a difficult time recruiting and retaining staff, and a COLA adjustment appears the most equitable method of continuing to improve their position.

 Virginia's institutions must increase college participation by all segments of the population to maintain our current standard of living and to compete globally.
 We ask that, to the extent possible, higher education be held harmless in any further budget cuts.
 Virginia lags behind Maryland, Kentucky, and North Carolina in its higher education appropriation per capita (the figures are \$245 for Virginia versus \$280, \$316, and \$413, for the other states, respectively).
 If additional cuts to higher education must be made, the cuts should not be made across the board, given the disproportionate impact on rapidly growing institutions such as GMU, which is the fastest-growing four-year institution in Virginia.
 GMU also produces more master's degree graduates than any other in the Commonwealth.
 Northern Virginia has sectors of the economy that thrive because it has college graduate workers.
-More than 70 percent of GMU graduates live and work in this region. (revised 2009)
+More than 70 percent of GMU graduates live and work in this region. (revised 2010)

 e.
-PUBLIC SCHOOL CALENDAR.
+PUBLIC SCHOOL CALENDAR:

-(1) Support legislation permitting local school boards to set the opening day of school in accordance with the consensus of the local community.
-(2005)

-(2) Support inclusion in the current law the following important reasons for opening school prior to Labor Day: "additional effective instruction to students prior to assessments of academic achievement, the provision of appropriate summer remediation programs for students, and increased professional development opportunities for staff."
-(2006)
+- 1.)
+Support new legislation permitting local school boards to set the opening day of school in accordance with the consensus of the local community.
+(2005, revised 2010) - 2.)
+Alternatively, revise current law to include the following important reasons for opening school prior to Labor Day: "additional effective instruction to students prior to assessments of academic achievement, the provision of appropriate summer remediation programs for students, and increased professional development opportunities for staff."
+(2006; revised 2010)

-Rationale: The Code of Virginia mandates that schools open after Labor Day although over half of the school divisions received waivers to open as much as three weeks earlier.
+Rationale: The Code of Virginia mandates that schools open after Labor Day although over half of the school divisions received waivers to open as much as three weeks earlier and as a result FCPS students have less classroom time before the State requires SOL exams.
 Repeal of the "King's Dominion" law would allow setting the school calendar to allow additional instruction prior to assessments of academic achievement, extended-year calendar options, and provision of stronger summer programs for student remediation and professional development. (revised 2009)